evildmp/conference-handbook/handbook/sponsorship.rst

 contact.

-Write describing the event, mentioning the web page listing your sponsorship levels, and including a copy of the sponsorship prospectus.
-See the :doc:`sponsorship request template
-</documents/sponsorship-request>` for suggestions.
+Write describing the event, mentioning the web page listing your sponsorship levels, and including a copy of the :ref:`sponsorship prospectus <sponsorship_prospectus>`.
+See the :doc:`sponsorship request template </documents/sponsorship-request>` for suggestions.

 To be completed